Bat*21: Plot

-During the last days of the Vietnam War, USAF Lieutenant Colonel Iceal E. "Gene" Hambleton (Gene Hackman), call sign BAT-21 Bravo, is flying aboard an EB-66C electronic warfare aircraft, engaged in electronic countermeasures preparatory to a major bombing strike.
+During the last days of the Vietnam War, USAF Lieutenant Colonel Iceal E. "Gene" Hambleton, call sign BAT-21 Bravo, is flying aboard an EB-66C electronic warfare aircraft, engaged in electronic countermeasures preparatory to a major bombing strike.
 Without warning, a number of SA-2 Guideline SAMs are launched from North Vietnam, targeting their aircraft.
 A massive SAM explosion tears off the tail and Hambleton, in the navigator's position, ejects as the sole survivor of the six-man crew.

-While still coming down by parachute, Hambleton makes radio contact with Captain Bartholomew "Birddog" Clark (Danny Glover), the pilot of a Cessna O-2 Skymaster, flying a forward air control mission near where the EB-66 was destroyed.
+While still coming down by parachute, Hambleton makes radio contact with Captain Bartholomew "Birddog" Clark, the pilot of a Cessna O-2 Skymaster, flying a forward air control mission near where the EB-66 was destroyed.
 Birddog becomes Hambleton's link to rescue.

 Hambleton, an expert on electronic weapons systems and who holds valuable information, is known to the North Vietnamese, who begin an all-out search, attempting to capture him.
 An effort to steal supplies from Vietnamese villagers is not successful, as Hambleton is discovered and kills an aggressive peasant farmer, apologizing to his grieving family as he escapes.

 Knowing that his current location is too dangerous for rescue aircraft, Hambleton devises a plan to reach safer territory.
 He plots a course to the river which is the boundary of the target area, then communicates his intended path to Clark in a code composed of various golf courses he knows well.
 This will allow the rescuers to keep track of his progress, making it easier for them to pick him up.

 Several attempts are made to recover Hambleton.
 Two helicopters are lost and members of its crews are killed or captured.
 Clark ultimately flies a "Huey" helicopter rescue mission, but as he retrieves Hambleton, the pair are shot down by ground fire, with Clark being wounded.
 An F-100 bombing raid both assists and hinders their progress through the jungle, as North Vietnamese irregulars are trailing them.
 In the end, Hambleton and Clark are rescued by a USN PCF patrolling nearby on the Cam Lo River.